 Why Nutrition in Treatment Is So Important

 Addiction can destroy the body.
 The actual substances themselves can hurt your body and brain.
 Substance use can also lead to irregular or poor eating habits.
 A person dealing with a hangover or withdrawal might eat foods that aren’t good for them to stave off symptoms.
 Stimulants like cocaine and Adderall tend to suppress appetite, causing those who misuse them to eat less than they should.
+This is why nutritious meals are an integral part of our cocaine addiction treatment program and all other programs.

 Eating well can help the healing process during treatment.
 Even after detox, your brain and body are still recovering.
 Your body is still getting used to living without those substances, and your immune system is still strengthening.
 Providing your body with nutrients helps with that effort.